About CNCT19 (CD19 chimeric antigen receptor (CAR) modified T cells)

 The technology which enabled the production of CNCT19 has previously been invested in clinical studies sponsored by academic investigators at the Institute of Hematology and Blood Diseases Hospital, Tianjin, China.
 These initial studies evaluated the safety and efficacy of the treatment in patients with CD19-positive relapsed/refractory acute lymphoblastic leukemia (ALL) and CD19-positive relapsed/refractory invasive B-cell non-Hodgkin’s lymphoma.

 The study objectives included assessment of the safety and efficacy of the CD19 CART-cell therapy.
-The studies were approved by the institutional review board at the study site and were conducted in accordance with the Good Clinical Practice guidelines of the National Medical Products Administration (NMPA [Chinese National Health Authority]).
+The studies were approved by the institutional review board at the study site and were conducted in accordance with the Good Clinical Practice guidelines of the National Medical Products Administration (NMPA), the Chinese National Health Authority.
 Enrollment to these studies was closed in June 2018.
-The CNCT19 Clinical Trial Application is currently under review by the NMPA.

 About Relapsed and Refractory Acute Lymphoblastic Leukemia (ALL)